 - 15.9 Under each option/site considered there is a summary of the environmental, social and economic impacts.
 This is followed by an overall summary of the suggestions for possible mitigation / optimising measures to avoid adverse / enhance positive impacts associated with allocating the site.
-The findings have been used to determine which sites could be included in the draft Site Allocations DPD and which should be rejected, and more importantly, the requirements that development has to satisfy to ensure their sustainable development. - 15.10 Based on the analysis of the SA results, the following Green Belt sites in Table 7 were identified and recommended as preferred sites to be considered for allocation for residential development and/or infrastructure in the Site Allocations DPD for the purposes of the Regulation 18 consultation.
-The reasons for their selection as preferred sites are clearly set out in the Table.
+The findings have been used to determine which sites could be included in the draft Site Allocations DPD and which should be rejected, and more importantly, the requirements that development has to satisfy to ensure their sustainable development. - 15.10 Previous iterations of this SA Report12 analysed the SA results and recommended sites as preferred sites to be considered for allocation for residential development and/or infrastructure in the 'Regulation 18' version draft Site Allocations DPD.